This page outlines the hardware, software, and network requirements for running Chainstack Self-Hosted.

 Storage considerations

-- IOPS — high random read/write performance is critical.
-Target drives with sustained write speeds of 1+ GB/s
+- IOPS and throughput — high random read/write IOPS are critical for block processing.
+Target NVMe drives with sustained write throughput of 1+ GB/s.

 For a deep dive on SSD selection for Ethereum nodes, see yorickdowne’s SSD guide.